Oriolrt/docker-neo4j/README.md

 # Neo4J
-Neo4J server from the official docker image.
+Neo4J server from the official docker image, release 4.2.
 This container adds an additional layer where a ssh server is enabled and an user *student* with password *student* is created.

 It also includes the [GDS](https://neo4j.com/docs/graph-data-science/current/) and [APOC](https://neo4j.com/labs/apoc/4.1/) libraries